 Building Power for Communities of Color, the sister organization to the Coalition of Communities of Color, commissioned the poll conducted by FM3 Research in partnership with the North Star Civic Foundation.
-The survey was conducted between February 27th and March 15th, 2022, among 620 likely November 2022 voters in Portland and focused on the Charter Commission's form of government reforms with some elections reforms.
-Key topline findings from the FM3 survey included that majorities of voters support changing the form of government with four in five Portland voters (80%) believing the current commission structure does not serve the city well, and even broader majorities wanting multi-member city council districts and ranked choice voting.
+The survey was conducted between February 27th and March 15th, 2022, among 620 likely November 2022 voters in Portland and focused on the Charter Commission's policy proposals.
+Key topline findings from the FM3 survey included that majorities of voters support changing the form of government with four in five Portland voters (80%) believing the current commission structure does not serve the city well, and even broader majorities wanting geographic districts with multiple council members and ranked choice voting.
 For more details about the survey, you can access the link above.